dyhes/zulip/docs/production/upgrade-or-modify.md

    The upgrade process will:

    - Run `apt-get upgrade`
-   - Install new versions of Zulip's dependencies (mainly Python packages).
+   - Install new versions of Aloha's dependencies (mainly Python packages).
-   - (`upgrade-zulip-from-git` only) Build Zulip's frontend assets using `webpack`.
+   - (`upgrade-zulip-from-git` only) Build Aloha's frontend assets using `webpack`.
-   - Shut down the Zulip service
+   - Shut down the Aloha service
    - Run a `puppet apply`
    - Run any database migrations
-   - Bring the Zulip service back up on the new version.
+   - Bring the Aloha service back up on the new version.

 Upgrading will result in brief downtime for the service, which should be under 30 seconds unless there is an expensive database migration